Dark septate endophyte

 Dark septate endophytes (DSE) are a group of endophytic fungi characterized by their morphology of melanized, septate, hyphae.
-This group is likely paraphyletic, and contain conidial as well as sterile fungi that colonize roots intracellularly or intercellularly.
+This group is paraphyletic, and contain conidial as well as sterile fungi that colonize roots intracellularly or intercellularly.
 Very little is known about the number of fungal taxa within this group, but all are in the Ascomycota.
 They are found in over 600 plant species and across 114 families of angiosperms and gymnosperms and co-occur with other types of mycorrhizal fungi.
 They have a wide global distribution and can be more abundant in stressed environments.
 Much of their taxonomy, physiology, and ecology are unknown.

 Taxonomy

 Based on analysis of sequences with the small subunit of the nuclear ribosomal RNA gene (18S), all DSE are within ascomycetes and include taxa in the orders Pleoporales, Microascales, Xylariales, Pezizales, Dothideales, Leotiales, Chaetothyriales, Elaphomycetales, Eurotiales, Onygenales, Saccharomycetales, Neolectales, Taphrinales, Mitosporic, and nonsporulating cultures.

 Natural history

 Geographical distribution

 Dark septate endophytes have been found in the subantarctic, boreal coniferous forests in Canada, temperate and boreal forests in Northern and Central Europe, exotic pine plantations in New Zealand, temperate grasslands, epiphytic plants in tropical rain forests, alpine environments, and semi-arid environments.
 Studies in alpine and semi-arid ecosystems have shown that dark septate endophytes are more prevalent than arbuscular mycorrhizae in these environments.